Brian Dooreck MD

 Carbohydrates are energy.
 They provide the body with a source of energy.
 Think of marathon runners having a carb-load spaghetti dinner the night before the race.

-If you completely eliminate carbs, then your body will look for energy for other sources—like fat.
-Fat when broken down for energy (or fuel), produces ketones.
+If you eliminate carbs, your body will look for energy from other sources—like fat.
+Fat produces ketones when broken down for energy (or fuel).
 Thus the ketogenic diet name.
-The long term sustainability of this diet is unlikely for most, and the long-term benefits, or negative effects on health, are not yet known.
+The long-term sustainability of this diet is unlikely for most, and the long-term benefits, or adverse effects on health, are not yet known.

 A 2018 peer-reviewed study published in the medical journal The Lancet Public Health demonstrated that "cutting carbohydrates might also cut lifespan by up to four years."

-Carb-rich foods have the health benefits of nutrients, vitamins, minerals, antioxidants, and even protein or healthy fats.
+Carb-rich foods benefit from nutrients, vitamins, minerals, antioxidants, and even protein or healthy fats.

 Carb-rich foods have the health benefits of nutrients, vitamins, minerals, anti-oxidants, and even protein or healthy fats.